jomendez/tslint-custom-rules/README.md

 `./scripts/build-copy-rules.sh <path_to_your_project>`

-This will create a folder `jo-custom-ts-rules` with the rules in the root of your project, then you need to copy the rules displayed in your console in you `tslint.json` file
+This will build the project and create a folder `jo-custom-ts-rules` with the rules in the root of your project, then you need to copy the rules displayed in your console in you `tslint.json` file

 ```json
 {